krishnamakwana25/JWTSpringSecurityExample/README.md

 To run the project without docker locally below steps you can follow :

-Import the project into Any IDE.
+1. Import the project into Any IDE.
-Assuming to have MySQL database on local machine.
+2. Assuming to have MySQL database on local machine.
-You have to create a dbjwt database with this query create database dbjwt;
+3. You have to create a dbjwt database with this query create database dbjwt;
-To run the project locally need to change the application.yml configuration to this url: jdbc:mysql://localhost:3307/dbjwt Now you can build the project with mvn clean install command .
+4. To run the project locally need to change the application.yml configuration to this url: jdbc:mysql://localhost:3307/dbjwt
-Run the main JwtExampleApplication.
+5. Now you can build the project with mvn clean install command .Run the main JwtExampleApplication.